 If you’re planning to use influencers to market to Generation Z, you’ll want tomicro-influencers and digital creators, not big-name celebrities.
 Micro-influencers are Instagram accounts (or any other social media platform) in your business’s niche with only between 1,000 and 100,000 followers.
 Digital creators are simply those who became famous from being online.
 These kinds of collaborators are so effective because Gen Zers can relate to them.

 Additionally, they tend to engage with their followers more and thus have a stronger connection with them than your typical celebrity may have with their audience.
 This makes their followers more likely to try out products that they recommend.
-It is also a financial win for you, the business owner, as partnering with traditional celebrities could cost you up to $825,000 depending on who you collaborate with, while many micro-influencers may be more than happy to show off your product in return for just a free sample.
+It is also a financial win for you, the business owner, as partnering with traditional celebrities could cost you hundreds of thousands of dollars depending on who you collaborated with.
+Meanwhile, many micro-influencers may be more than happy to show off your product in return for just a free sample.

 Retaining Generation Z customers

 The last big hurdle you have to overcome is customer retention.
-According to, “acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.”
-One difference between Gen Z and Millenials is that .
+According to 76% of Gen Zers “want brands to respond to their voices and feedback — and view ‘responsiveness’ as a metric of a brand’s ‘authenticity’.”
+Furthermore, 41 “will read at least five online reviews before making a purchase”. ,, “acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one.”
+One difference between Gen Z and Millennials is that .
 Additionally, Gen Z is not as motivated by loyalty programs.
 While it may seem like it’s hard to get Gen Z customers to stick around, there is a pretty reliable way: engagement.
-According to , 76% of Gen Zers “want brands to respond to their voices and feedback — and view ‘responsiveness’ as a metric of a brand’s ‘authenticity’.”
-Furthermore, 41 “will read at least five online reviews before making a purchase”.
+According to

 Engagement is key to winning and keeping Gen Z customers